prash-kr-meena/obsidian/Kubernetes.md

 	- The `type` is `ClusterIP`.
 	  In fact, `ClusterIP` **is the default type**, so even if you didn’t specify it, it will automatically assume it to be `ClusterIP`.
 	- Under `ports` we have a `targetPort` and `port`.
-		- The `targetPort` is the port were the back-end is exposed, which in this case is 80.
+		- The `targetPort` is the port where the back-end is exposed, which in this case is 80.
-		- And the `port` is were the service is exposed.
+		- And the `port` is where the service is exposed.
 Which is 80 as well.
 	- To link the service to a set of PODs, we use `selector`
 		- We will refer to the `pod-definition.yaml` file and copy the labels from it and move it under selector.